Gaining Trust in AI: User Behavior with Live Agents and Conversational AI

-Accumulating Risk: Conversational AI vs. Disjointed Customer Service
+Accumulating Risk: Navigating Trust in AI-driven Customer Service

 Each interaction with customer service is a risk for both the individual and the organization.
 When a user must self-disclose personal information (e.g., name, address, last four digits of Social Security number, and so forth) within a disjointed customer service system, each self-disclosure can accumulate or compound the risk.